SJ0769/Obsidian-Notes-SJ/content/Miscellaneous/Philosophy.md

 	- $\rightarrow$ truth' effectively cannot be captured, the notion of 'truth' becomes relative and based upon a 'shaky bottom.'
 Thus, there is no such thing as an objective truth, but rather just interpretations.
 	- An objective truth can be considered as the totality of all interpretations, which is something that cannot be obtained within this reality, any such 'totality' must exist outside of our reality.
 Thus, any view contained within our reality is subjective (we may have more 'informed' views which are based off of a larger database of information, although ultimately the information it is based off of is a relative notion).
 		$\rightarrow$ We could interpret this through 'horizontal' structure (rather than a 'vertical' structure like a hierarchy) like possible worlds which each contain a fragment of objective truth (relative truth, other 'dimensions' for frameworks?)

+	- There is a sense in truth can be (somewhat) unrelativized, specifically unrelativized truth about relativized objects. i.e., consider the claim "$\emptyset$ is a set" w/in the context of $ZF$.
+This is an categorical/unrelativized truth about the object $\emptyset_{ZF}$ ($\emptyset$ in the context of $ZF$).
+	Though such an unrelativized truth would be viewed as unrelativized by some (meta)-system which cannot capture its own truth (and thus, is also relative).

 - Nested/meta Paradoxes (we can index this by meta-levels, paradox of level 2 ranges over the paradox of level 1)
 	- $\rightarrow$ i.e., claiming the statement "truth is relative" as if it is an objective truth is paradoxical. if this statement is an absolute truth, then not all truths are relative, contradicting the initial statement.
 If the statement is relative, then it may not be the case that all truth are relative (there may be absolute truths).